ChristianRodriguez46/Air-pollutants/README.md

 # Air-pollutants
- at the County Level by Race/Ethnicity and Income in California, 2018–2022
+Assessing Air Pollution Exposure Disparities at the County Level by Race/Ethnicity and Income in California, 2018–2022